riccardone/ai-hedge-fund-net/README.md

 All financial data is fetched from the remote API **once**, then serialized to disk and cached in memory.
 On subsequent runs with the same tickers, the program will use the cached data instead of re-fetching it.

 To **force a data refresh**, manually delete the `data` folder located in the same directory as the program.
 A command-line parameter to automate this will be added soon.

+---

+## Credits

+This .NET project is loosely inspired by the [ai-hedge-fund](https://github.com/virattt/ai-hedge-fund) project written in Python.